 I will still use my swing arm floor lamp as a task light for reading, (it’s also dimmable) but for a quick look at something, or cutting fabric, the ceiling fixture will work well enough.

-Another important consideration is choosing the correct bulb colour ‘temperature’ which is measured in Kelvin (K).
-A bulb that produces light seen as yellowish-white will have a colour temperature of around 2700K.
-As the colour temperature increases to about 3000K to 3500K the colour of the light appears more white.
+Another important consideration is choosing the correct bulb color ‘temperature’ which is measured in Kelvin (K).
+A bulb that produces light seen as yellowish-white will have a color temperature of around 2700K.
+As the color temperature increases to about 3000K to 3500K the color of the light appears more white.

 I’ve been comparing light fixtures both online and by window shopping, but I find it difficult to choose without seeing them “up close and personal” as they say.
 With Covid-19’s second wave upon us, I think it will be a while yet.

 Has anyone had recent experience with a purchase like that might make this decision easier?
 Share your thoughts in the comments below.